George Anthony: Casey Anthony’s Father Reacts To Her Interview With AP

 — CNN Breaking News (@cnnbrk) March 2, 2017

 “Caylee would be 12 right now.
-And would be a total badass,” Anthony said, during an exclusive interview with the AP.“I’d like to think she’d be listening to classic rock, playing sports, and putting up with no nonsense.”
+And would be a total badass,” Anthony said, during an exclusive interview with the AP.

+“I’d like to think she’d be listening to classic rock, playing sports, and putting up with no nonsense.”

-She added: “I’m still not even certain as I stand here today about what happened.
+She added, “I’m still not even certain as I stand here today about what happened.
 Everyone has their theories; I don’t know.
 As I stand here today I can’t tell you one way or another.
 The last time I saw my daughter I believed she was alive and was going to be OK, and that’s what was told to me.”

 “Even if I would’ve told them everything that I told to the psychologist, I hate to say this but I firmly believe I would have been in the same place.
 Because cops believe other cops.
 Cops tend to victimize the victims.
 I understand now… I see why I was treated the way I was even had I been completely truthful.
 Cops lie to people every day.
 I’m just one of the unfortunate idiots who admitted they lied.
 My dad was a cop, you can read into that what you want to.”